iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 - automatic tracking and visualization of milestones of projects
 - automatic tracking and visualization of project traction, e.g., DAU, daily active txs and so on

 &nbsp;

-### Token Minting Tools (WIP) ###
-Build a user-friendly web service for user to mint XRC20 tokens on top of IoTeX, e.g., https://tokenmint.io/, where user can mint a new token within a few clicks.

-&nbsp;